jackwilsdon/moodboard/server/README.md

 # :sparkles: moodboard server :sparkles:

-The moodboard server is a simple Go application which provides access to and management of moodboard entries via a RESTful API.
+The moodboard server is a simple Go application which provides access to and management of moodboard items via a RESTful API.

 ## Getting Started